nmwsharp/arrgh/README.md

-# printarr
+# arrgh
-A small python utility to pretty-print a table summarizing arrays &amp; scalars from numpy, pytorch, etc.
+A small python utility to pretty-print a table summarizing arrays/tensors/scalars from numpy, pytorch, etc.

+**Why the name?** "arr" is short for "array", and "arrgh" is the sound you make while debugging your array shapes.

 ### Example

-Calling `printarr(my_arr1, my_arr2, ...)` prints a table like:
+Calling `arrgh(my_arr1, my_arr2, ...)` prints a table like:

 ```
        name | dtype         | shape         | type          | device | min         | max         | mean